mpyne-navy/dsb-report/dsb-report.md

 effective action would result from yet another restatement of these recommendations by this Task Force.

-### We believe the pool of DoD software personnel has remained about the same size for many years. {#we-believe-the-pool-of-dod-software-personnel-has-remained-about-the-same-size-for-many-years. .unnumbered}
+### We believe the pool of DoD software personnel has remained about the same size for many years.

-### The national pool of software personnel Is growing rapidly. {#the-national-pool-of-software-personnel-is-growing-rapidly. .unnumbered}
+### The national pool of software personnel Is growing rapidly.

 The number of Bachelor’s and Master’s Degrees in Computer Science, Mathematics, and Statistics are shown in Table \[table:cs-degrees\].